 - Ask which drugs you should still take on the day of the surgery.

 On the day of the surgery:

-- You will usually be told not to drink or eat a anything for several hours before the test.
+- You will most often be told not to drink or eat anything for several hours before surgery.

 After the Procedure